etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 )
 ```

-Now we can create our strongly typed object (POCO) to match with this definition:
+Now we can create our strongly typed object (POCO) to match with with this definition:

 Let's assume we create a POCO (Plain old component object) `MySimpleRow` that looks like this: